KnightNiwrem/Digital-Pets-v2/PRD.md

 - IndexedDB for state; tick‑driven autosave with explicit user action tracking.
 - Deterministic RNG seeds for debugging encounters.
 - Efficient tick-based architecture without unnecessary animation frames.
-- Event-driven UI updates only when state changes.
 - Sequential event processing architecture with GameEngine as the central orchestrator:
   - Systems are pure, isolated entities with no direct cross-system communication
   - GameEngine provides write-only event interfaces to systems that need to push events